Online Dating Photography for Your Profile 2025

 Your leading online dating profile headshot will be the first thing potential matches will notice about you.

 Selfies are good fun on Facebook, but you’re worth more than that when looking for love.
-With a selfie, getting the best angle and expression isn’t easy.
+Getting the best angle and expression isn’t easy when taking a selfie.

-As for mirror shots – forget it!
+As for mirror shots—forget them!
 If you like those, include one as your third or fourth profile photo.
 With professional photographs, you’ll come across as someone who invests time in themselves and is ready to find their other half.

 2. Keep Your Profile Photos Current.